Wengorito/Vidly/README.md

 You are good to go.

 There are two publish profiles: GoDaddy and testing.

-More to be told soon.
+App demo available on Azure as well.

 ## Author
-Grzegorz Wengorz Inc.
+Wengorito Inc.